asaltanubes/TFG-Killing-vector-fields/Escrito final/main.typ

 #import "template.typ": *

-#show: project.with(title: "Campos de Killing", authors: ("Autor: Gustavo Gancedo Crespo", "Director: Diego Herranz Muñoz"), abstract-in-english: [
+#show: project.with(title: "Campos de Killing y aplicaciones", authors: ("Autor: Gustavo Gancedo Crespo", "Director: Diego Herranz Muñoz"), abstract-in-english: [
-  The purpose of this thesis is to make a rigorous and approachable introduction to Killing fields and their applications to any undergrad that is or has studied a general relativity course.
+  The purpose of this thesis is to make a rigorous and approachable introduction to Killing fields and their applications to any undergrad that is studying or has studied a general relativity course.
 Applications range from direct treatment of geodesics in usual metrics like the Schwarzschild, Kerr or FLRW metrics to applications to optics as an effective theory passing through the more geometrical